alphagov/government-service-design-manual/guides-and-toolkits/users-of-your-service/understandinguserneeds.md

 ---

 #Understanding user needs
-If you understand your user needs, you will create a digital product or service that works for your users.
-Use data to find out what your user needs are, and work out the optimal way of answering those needs with your product.
+If you understand your user needs, you will create a digital service that works for your users.
+Use data to find out what your user needs are, and work out the optimal way of answering those needs with your service.

 ##Guidance/Tool
 Any thinking about a service, whether online or offline, must start with the question: What is the user need?